zacharyedwardbull/pycycling/README.md

 - a pair of Garmin Vector 3 power meter pedals (CPS)
 - a Garmin RVR315 rear view radar (RDR)
 - a Magene S3+ Speed/Cadence sensor (CSCS)
-- a Elite Suito-T smart trainer (CPS, CSCS, FTMS)
+- an Elite Suito-T smart trainer (CPS, CSCS, FTMS)
+- an Elite Justo smart trainer (CPS, CSCS, FTMS)
+- an Elite Rizer grade simulator (RIZER)

 Please let me know if you have used it with another device, and I will add it to the list.